OpsHubProduct/OpsHub-Docs-Validation-Space/docs/connectors/digital.ai-agility.md

 ```
 Where `Priority.Name` is a valid field on which one can specify query.

-### Sample Query
+## Sample Query

 - **Priority.Name="High";ChangeDate&gt;="2010-09-24T14:35:35.041"**

-* Example with one Lookup field (System Lookup field):
+* An example of criteria with one 'Lookup field (System Lookup field)':
   `Priority.Name="High"`

-* Example with one custom Lookup field and one date field:
+* An example of criteria with one custom Lookup field and one date field:
   `Custom_StartDate="2010-09-24T14:35:35.041";Custom_Effort="1"`

-* Example with 'contains' on text field or created by a user:
+* An example of criteria with 'contains on text field or created by (or some other user field) = some user':
   `CreatedBy.Username="syncuser"`

 ---